kinostl/Domain-Domain/lab_notebook/shields_update.md

 Mountain and Swamp Opponent Action needs to clear green barriers.

 Don't know why I made 3 Stop Wrapper Plugins, but I did.
 Anyway, White Barrier Code is done now.
 Just had to wrap the cards' actions into an "if has flag ? action : end turn" and update end turn to account for a countered card.

+Mountains needed something similar.
+All thats left is testing the changes?